alexcumplido/alexcumplido/README.md

-### I'm Alexandre Cumplido Bou 👋
+### What's Up programmers ?

-I approach programming with an explorer mindset and technical communication.
-Problem-solving in team scenarios is what I enjoy.
+I like bringing projects to live with an explorer mindset.

-A year ago I started pivoting into web development, after learnign HTML, CSS and JS I enrolled at the ITAcademy taking the React path.
+A year ago I started pivoting into web development, after self learnign HTML, CSS and JS I enrolled at the ITAcademy taking the React path.
 Currently I am migrating my projects to TypeScript and implementing accessibility standards.
+Problem-solving in team scenarios is what I enjoy.

 Looking forward to being part of a team where contribute with my skillset while growing as a team member and developer.